ruralant/portfolio/src/posts/development/types-in-typescript-1.md

 #### Enum Type

 `enum` is one of the most recent additions to the TypeScript types list and stands for enumeration.
 An `enum` is a set of values and you can use it to create a set of constants to be used with variables and properties.
-The behavior of `enum` is largely different compared with what we saw so far, so I'll explain it in details in a future article
+The behavior of `enum` is largely different compared with what we saw so far, so I'll explain it in details in a future article.

 ### Void, null, undefined

 These are primitive values but on their own do not make much sense.
 However, they are really useful alongside `functions`.
-So bare with me and we'll discuss them later.

-### Object Types:
+### Object Types

-The remaining types, called object types, will be discussed in a future article.
+The remaining types, called object types, are the second corner store on which the language is build it.
+Object types are the following:

 - `function`
 - `object`
 - `symbol`
 - `undefined`
 - `never`

+### Conclusion

+This was a quick overview of the types in TypeScript.
+In the next few articles, we'll deep dive into each one/

+Thank you for reading my very first technical article.
+I'm looking forward to re-reading it in a year time and see (hopefully) some improvements.
+I'm really exited to start this blog and I hope it'll be as useful to you as it's for me.
+Teaching and writing is a great way to solidify knowledge and giving back to the community.

+Until the nex time, keep on coding! (as people from Red Hat would say)